-4. Quantitative results
+4 Quantitative Results

-4.1.
-The fitting of the baseline model
+4.1 The Fitting of the Baseline Model

 In this section, we investigate whether our estimated model fits the business cycle properties observed in the Chinese data, focusing in particular on the volatility and cyclicality of the observed variables, and then determine the main driving forces of business cycle fluctuations in the housing and financial markets and the macroeconomy in China.
 Table 3 reports the model implied volatility and cyclicality of the variables of interest.
 We find that most of the data statistics are within the 95% probability interval simulated from the baseline model, and it replicates well the volatility and cyclicality of these observed variables.
 In particular, the estimated model approximately reproduces the volatilities of consumption, nonresidential investment, house prices, net worth, nonresidential loans, deposits, bank leverage, inflation and hours relative to GDP.
-However, it underestimates the volatility in residential loans.
+However, it overestimates the volatility in residential investment and residential loans.
 In addition, the model replicates well the comovement of output with consumption, investment, net worth, loans, deposits, leverage and inflation, but it overstates the comovement with house prices and hours.
 Though the baseline model has its own shortcomings in replicating few data statistics, it is successful in its ability in accounting for the volatility and cyclicality of most variables being concerned.

-4.2.
-Further validation of the baseline model
+4.2 Further Validation of the Baseline Model

 One of the main critiques on DSGE models is that they can do a good job at fitting the data in sample, but might have poor performance otherwise (Iacoviello, 2015).
 To address this problem, we conduct an external validation test to assess the reliability of the model in fitting time series that were not used as observables in the estimation.
-Fig. 2 plots the time series for net worth, nonresidential loans and deposits simulated by the estimated model against their data counterparts.
-In particular, net worth simulated by the model
+Figure 2 plots the time series for net worth, nonresidential loans and deposits simulated by the estimated model against their data counterparts.
+In particular, net worth simulated by the model mimics its data counterpart over the sample period.
+Both nonresidential loans and deposits simulated by the model mimic their data counterparts in most of the sample period, especially during the post-crisis